Last reviewed on 7th September 2023 by Martin Alexander (Mortgage Advisor)

-Investing in a student buy to let isn’t something that you’d want to rush.
-Finding the right finance to back your investment is vital in making sure your venture is a success.
-We often see landlords going to lenders that just aren’t suitable for their investment needs.
+Investing in a student buy to let isn’t something you’d want to rush.
+Finding the right finance to fund your investment is crucial in ensuring your venture is successful.
+We often see landlords going to lenders that aren’t suitable for their investment needs.

-University mortgages involve so many different options that most landlords don’t know they exist.
-It’s worth speaking to a specialist who is experienced in this field who can then help find the right mortgage for you.
+Student property investment involves so many different mortgage options that most landlords don’t know they exist.
+It’s worth speaking to an advisor who is experienced in this field and can help you find the right mortgage.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.